seppmail/SEPPmail365cloud/130-preview1.md

 Check final results with Get-TransportRule, Get-InboundConnector and Get-OutboundConnector.

-**Special Case : Connectors with "/" or "\\" in the name** We had a version of the seppmailcloud connectors in place which used slashes in the name.
+**Special Case : Connectors with "/" or "\\" in the name** We had a version of the SEPPmail.cloud connectors in place which used slashes in the name.
 Microsoft somehow stopped to accept this.
 If you find such a connector do this:

 1. Rename connectors in the admin.microsoft.com portal
 2. Delete them after renaming in the admin portal.